Me now

 Snacks: Twiglets

-Passion: Open Data: the un-mined seam of gold in the UK, young rewired state
+Passion: Democracy: the un-mined seam of gold in the UK, Young Rewired State

 CV: on linkedin